peterchang77/dl_tutorial/README.md

 ![AWS Connect](./screenshots/aws-ssh00.png)

 The recommended option is to connect through a standalone SSH client (from your local machine) of your choice.
-For Max OS X users, the default SSH client located in the Terminal appliation (Applications > Utilities) is recommended.
+For Mac OS X users, the default SSH client located in the Terminal appliation (Applications > Utilities) is recommended.
 After opening a terminal session, type in the following command:
 ```
 ssh -i "/path/to/your/pem/file" ubuntu@[ec2-public-dns]
 ```